SkySwitch/dashbase-installation/README.md

 options used on upgrade script

      --version        specify dashbase version
-     --chartversion   optional entry for dashbase helm chart version, if missing will use default version in repo --username       username for license information
+     --chartversion   optional entry for dashbase helm chart version, if missing will match with dashbase version --username       username for license information
      --license        dashbase license string